mattsperanza/molecular-dynamics-C/README.md

 # Molecular Dynamics in C
 No-one needs to see more production MD engines.
 This one is for learning.

-I want to write this in c first, then haskell, then zig to get really good understanding of numerics/struggles/theory/details of writing MD code.
+This is the C version of this code base.
+I will try in the future to expand to other languages.
 Practice makes perfect.

 ## My Goals (Theory)
 ### Classical